jeremiedecock/vor12/docs/developer.rst

 Contribute
 ~~~~~~~~~~

-VoR12 is written for Python 2.x.
-Python 3.x is *not* supported yet.
+VoR12 is written for Python versions 3.4 and above.
+Python 2.x is *not* supported.

 The `TODO.md`_ file contains the TODO list.